 Most Māori continued to live in communities in isolated rural areas.
 They remained vulnerable to severe epidemics of illnesses such as measles, often accompanied by diarrhoea, bronchitis, pneumonia and dysentery.
-The Māori death rate during the influenza pandemic of 1918 was eight times that of Pākehā.
+The Māori death rate during the influenza pandemic of 1918 was more than eight times that for Pākehā.
 Serious epidemics occurred regularly in Māori communities until the 1940s.

 Māori were also still severely disadvantaged socially and economically, with poorer housing and nutrition than Pākehā.
 Diseases such as tuberculosis were closely associated with socio-economic factors such as overcrowded housing.

 From 1945 to 1966, the epidemiological transition of the Māori population accelerated.
 There was a major decline in infant mortality and in deaths at all ages from infectious diseases.
 Life expectancy increased.
 During the period there was a major shift of Māori from rural communities to urban centres, which gave them better access to health facilities.
 Māori also, like Pākehā, benefited from improvements in medical technology.
 Most significantly, targeted health and social security measures directed at housing and support for families together helped combat the scourge of tuberculosis.